 In 2009 a barge trip from Auxerre to Clamey on the Canal du Nivernais in Burgundy prompted us to add plantings of Chardonnay to the property, after we consumed some spectacular wines – Pouilly-Fuissé, Macon-Villages, Chablis 1er Cru ‘Les Beauroys’ among others.
 These soft, light, and famous Mâconnais almondy Chardonnays inspired us to come home plant some rows of Burgundy clone Chardonnay.
-We also ripped out a chunk of Pinot Noir on the eastern side of the house and built a large, state-of-the-art winery.
+We also removed a section of Pinot Noir on the eastern side of the house and in 2012 built a large, state-of-the-art winery.

-Simon Groves, of Martinborough, took over the winemaking.
+Simon Groves, of Martinborough, took over the winemaking in the new winery.
 With extensive and impressive experience both in New Zealand and internationally (read about Simon here on his website) Simon had similar ideas to us about the style of wines we wanted.

-Now each grape variety’s different clone is picked as it ripens, then brought a few metres to the winery to be processed, fermented, and down the track blending will take place.
+Now each grape variety’s different clone is picked as it ripens, then brought a few metres to the winery to be processed, fermented, and ultimately blending will take place.
 Having our own winery has given the wines a greater degree of sophistication.

 In 2013, to celebrate our first vintage from the new winery we changed our label to Te Muna Valley™ and today the variety of wines going out the cellar door has increased substantially.
-To read more about the different wines go to Reviews Page and Orders.
+To read more about the different wines go to Reviews Page and our online store.

 But it’s not all pruning, mulching, picking, blending, tasting and spitting.
 We live and love here.
-We have a large garden and a growing menagerie consisting of two black Labradors – Hawk and Whetu; two cats – Kete and Scaredy Kat; two pampered geriatric retired horses – Smitty and Lily; a pair of Swedish Blue ducks, far too many bantams with roosters, free-range chooks and their rooster, and from time to time, free-range pigs for home consumption.
-To keep up with developments, you can read and subscribe to the Blog.
+We have a large garden and a growing menagerie consisting of two Labradors – Whetu and Elsa; two cats – Scaredy Kat and Muna; a pampered geriatric retired horse – Flick; a pair of Swedish Blue ducks, far too many bantams with roosters and from time to time, free-range pigs for home consumption.